The fractional $p$-Laplacian on hyperbolic spaces: Extension problem

 \section{Extension problem}

-In this section, we prove \Cref{thm:extension}, which provides another representation of the fractional $p$-Laplacian on the hyperbolic spaces.
-We first relate the heat semigroup to the extension problem \eqref{eq:ext-prob} and find the Poisson formula.
+In this section, we prove \Cref{thm:extension}, which provides another representation of the fractional $p$-Laplacian on hyperbolic spaces.
+We first find the Poisson formula and relate the heat semigroup to the extension problem \eqref{eq:ext-prob}.